 Elective Title: 93LA755 — ORTHOPAEDIC TRAUMA

-This is an advanced clinical elective focusing on management of patients sustaining major Orthopaedic injuries.
-Students will participate in all activities including initial emergency management, non-surgical and surgical treatment of injuries, inpatient care, and outpatient management of patients sustaining fractures and dislocations of the extremities and pelvis.
-Students will work directly with faculty daily and will be expected to have direct participation in all activities.
+This is an advanced clinical elective focusing on the management of patients sustaining major Orthopaedic injuries and their sequelae.
+Students will be involved in all aspects of the continuum of care, including initial emergency management, non-operative and surgical treatment of injuries, inpatient care, and the outpatient management of patients sustaining fractures and dislocations of the extremities and pelvis.
+Students will work with faculty daily and are expected to have direct participation in all activities.
+On average one day per week will be in outpatient clinic.
+Two days of weekend call are anticipated.
+In addition to a strong clinical experience, there will be three didactic lectures on essential Orthopaedic Trauma topics with associated readings.
+The application of basic science foundations in anatomy, cell biology/systems physiology, and fundamental biomechanical principles will be emphasized as they relate to the treatment of fractures and optimizing fracture healing.

 Location: Methodist Professional Center One (Indianapolis)

-- 3) Describe the initial management of fractures, including reduction, splinting, and casting (MK4)
+- 3) Describe the initial management of fractures, including reduction, splinting/ immobilization, and traction.
+(MK4)

-- 4) Formulate and discuss an overall management plan for surgical or nonsurgical treatment of patients sustaining fractures (PC3)
+- 4) Formulate and discuss an overall management plan for nonoperative or surgical treatment of simple fractures.
+(PC3)

-- 6) Perform postoperative management of patients sustaining fractures (MK4)
+- 7) Perform inpatient and outpatient postoperative management of patients who have sustained fractures (MK4)

-- Clinical Performance Evaluation Form; (Student skills will be evaluated by direct faculty observation, oral case presentations (two formal presentations during the last week of the rotation), an oral topic presentation (a presentation on a topic of the student's choice), and a written examination.
-Direct feedback will be provided by all faculty and by an exit interview with the course director).
+- Clinical Performance Evaluation Form; (Student skills will be evaluated by direct faculty observation.
+An oral presentation on a topic of the student's choice; an approximate 15 min ppt presentation during the 3rd or 4th week of the rotation.
+Direct feedback will be provided by all faculty and there will be an exit interview with the course director).

 Availability with Max Students per Month: